 - Women’s 100m final: Saturday 31st July

 - Women’s Football Final: Friday 6th August

 - Cycling Track Medal Finals: 8th August

 - Olympics closing ceremony 2021:Sunday 8th August

-As mentioned above, the 2020 Paralympics starts several weeks after the Olympics finishes on the 24th August, and will finish on the 5th of September 2020.
+As mentioned above, the 2020 Paralympics started several weeks after the Olympics finishes on the 24th August, and finished on the 5th of September 2020.
 Again, here is the outline of the Paralympic schedule, for the interactive version you can go to the Paralympics website.